Modals

 return null;

-and add a UJS visit attribute to get the SPA modal effect with history change and back button support!
+}and add a UJS visit attribute to get the SPA modal effect with history change and back button support!

-tags like so.
+In SeatsIndex.js, change the a tags like so.

 <a